-Category 1 Purchased goods and services
+Purchased goods and services

-The calculation of upstream GHG emissions (cradle-to-gate) of purchased goods and services were structured based on:
+The calculation of upstream GHG emissions (cradle-to-gate) of purchased goods and services was structured based on:

-- 1. Raw materials: for all raw materials, the average-data method was applied.
+- 1. Direct goods: for all raw materials, packaging, and trading products the average-data method was applied.
 Emission factors were obtained from life cycle inventory databases.
-The obtained emission factors were mapped to chemical components using the information available in Sika's Environmental Health and Safety (EHS) database (ie CAS numbers).
+The obtained emission factors were mapped to chemical components using the information available in Sika's Environmental Health and Safety (EHS) database (i.e., CAS numbers).
 Technological representativeness was considered where possible.
-Geographical representativeness was considered when the country of the supplier9 was available in the procurement management system.
+Geographical representativeness was considered when the country of the supplier5 was available in the procurement management system.
 When a specific chemical was not available in the life cycle inventory databases, relevant proxies were chosen.
-Research & Development (R&D) experts reviewed the mapping of emission factors to ensure data governance.
-The emission factors were used to calculate the kilograms CO2eq for each chemical component and then aggregated to calculate the kg CO2eq per purchased raw material since each purchased raw material can consist of one or more chemical components.
-Finally, the calculated kilograms of CO2eq were multiplied by the purchased quantities for the full year.
-Raw materials that generally occur in very low percentages in Sika's products (<2%) were excluded from the chemical component mapping exercise.
-For these materials a generic emission factor was chosen as a proxy.
-Where available (0.66% of invoiced quantities) supplier-specific emission factors were applied.
+Where available (2% of invoiced quantities) supplier-specific emission factors were applied.
 The mapping of emission factors was completed for the top 93% (measured by invoiced quantity) of materials.
-An extrapolation of GHG emissions to the remaining materials was carried out, by considering the average CO2eq intensity of each material eClass10.
-There was no extrapolation done for companies not included in the general spend management system, representing less than 5% of global procurement spends. - 2.
-Trading products and packaging: for the calculation of upstream emissions of trading products and purchased packaging, a spend-based methodology was applied.
+An extrapolation of GHG emissions to the remaining materials was carried out, by considering the average CO2eq intensity of each material eClass6.
+Companies not included in the general spend management system, representing an estimated 6% of the global procurement spend, were also included with an extrapolation. - 2.
+Indirect goods: for the calculation of indirect goods, a spend-based methodology was applied.
 The procurement spend in CHF was multiplied with the relevant monetary emission factor.
-Trading products and purchased packaging were grouped to match the available categories relevant for the monetary emission factors.